 If you want to speed up the process, you can use apple cider vinegar solution on the shell to get rid of the spots.

-For this, add a few drops of apple cider vinegar in water and give it a good stir.
+For this, add a few drops of apple cider vinegar to water and give it a good stir.
 Next, using a soft toothbrush, clean the shell, and you should be able to get rid of the spots easily.

 In the process, if you see any lesions, rashes, or injuries in the shell, stop immediately.